NOTHGroup/nothgroup.github.io/_posts/2016-10-09-paper-prototype-interviews.md

 ---
 layout: post
 title:  "[WIP] ReFormer - Paper Prototype Interviews"
 date:   2016-10-09 12:40:53 +0000
 categories: project3 paper-prototype
 ---
-TODO: Add

-- Photos of each session with users
-- description of how each
-- interview was conducted
-- description the results of each interview.

 ### The Interview